hg1722/fashionista/README.md

 ![enter image description here](https://i.imgur.com/7RJfm0S.png) *Sample images of multi-conditional GAN trained after 80 epochs*

 Our next step was to test the multi-conditional aspect of the GAN.
+Conditioning it on attributes for color and clothing
 ![enter image description here](https://i.imgur.com/Tr7OTMj.png) *Images generated from one sample of multi-conditional GAN after training for 30 epochs.
 The GAN was conditioned on color and  type attributes.*